Diono/WebScale/README.md

 ##Extras

-WebScale automatically detects whether the browser supports css3 "transform" and "transform-origin" properties.
+WebScale automatically detects whether the browser supports css3 _transform_ and _transform-origin_ properties.

 Each instance of WebScale retourn detection in _available_ variable